What and How I Teach

 Some of the advantages of using an event marker are that you can:

 (a) Use plenty of food for reinforcement without having to show the dog the food in order to get the behavior to happen, and avoid having food become part of your cue;

 (b) Quickly take advantage of the many behaviors your dog actually already knows how to physically do (sit, lie down, stand, turn, wait, be quiet) to get him to do them when you ask, or in response to environmental conditions;

 (c) Bridge the gap between the behavior and the reinforcer for precise communication even when you are working away from the dog;

-(d) Help the dog understand very fine points of training.
+(d) Help the dog understand what behavior will be reinforced.

 In my experience, learning to use a clicker can also help a novice trainer develop the good timing necessary for all effective training.
 But the use of this particular device as your event marker is not required.

 I break down complex behaviors into small, achievable steps for both dog and owner—a proven way of keeping both of you engaged in and enjoying training as well as moving steadily toward your goals.